alphagov/forms/design/features/user-management/organisation-admin/readme.md

 - We decided to ask for the organisation first to avoid users who can't use Forms yet.

 **Enter your full name**
-- Created an extra a page and made it necessary for all users to fill in their name, so that we update our records about the user and the adoption team can check if an MOU is in palce.
+- Created an extra page and made it necessary for all users to fill in their name, so that we update our records about the user and the adoption team can check if an MOU is in palce.

 **Groups landing page**
-- Create an page for group admins to see all the groups in their organisation.
+- Create a page for organisation admins to see all the groups in their organisation.

 **Groups landing page with an upgrade request**
 - Added a line to the upgrade request notification to ensure organization admins are aware of incoming requests